devilyouwei/devilyouwei/docs/README.md

 _Institute of Intelligent Computing Technology, Suzhou, CAS_
 _Supervisor: Professor Peiheng Zhang_

-This project leverages Bluetooth, WiFi, and other general wireless signals to analyze regional pandemic situations and anonymously trace social contact networks.
+This project leverages Bluetooth, WiFi, and other generic wireless signals to analyze regional pandemic situations and anonymously trace social contact networks.
 We developed data models to quantify regional safety and human health metrics, and visualized real-time analysis results to assist medical workers in epidemic prevention efforts.

 -   Supported government efforts during the COVID-19 pandemic.
 -   Published the paper **"Precise Epidemic Control based on GeoHash"** on DSA2022.